Visit Bologna: 10 reasons to do it

 So you if to see huge banana palms inside Museo della Musica courtyard in Strada Maggiore, you're not in a tortellini hangover.

-Bologna has also beautiful green hills just behind it.
+Bologna has also beautiful green parks just behind it.

 8. Explore art galleries and exhibitions